 How to Propagate Astilbe with Seed

-Astilbe grow from rhizomes, which produce the shoots and blooms of this lively shade plant.
-You may also choose to grow astilbe from seed, but the results are variable, blooms take many seasons to produce and the plants tend to be short lived.
+Astilbe grows from rhizomes, which produce the shoots and blooms of this lively shade plant.
+You may also choose to grow astilbe from seed, but the results are variable, blooms take many seasons to produce, and the plants tend to be short-lived.
 For faster plants and bigger bloom displays, the best way of propagating astilbe plants is through division.
 It is an easy process and the results are better parent plants and babies to dot around the shady areas of your landscape.

 Dividing Astilbe Plants

 Astilbe plant propagation is quickest and easiest by separating rhizomes and planting them separately.
-Adult plants perform better if divided every 3 to 4 years.
+Adult plants perform better if divided every three to four years.
 Propagating astilbe plants through division is best done in late fall or very early spring when plants have died back or before they have sprouted.

-Prepare the bed carefully by digging at least 6 inches deep and adding compost, leaf litter or other soil amendment.
+Prepare the bed carefully by digging at least 6 inches (15 cm.) deep and adding compost, leaf litter, or another soil amendment.
 Consider the lighting of the new location.
 Astilbes prefer shade to partial shade and will burn in full sunlight.

 Care of Newly Divided Astilbe Rhizomes

-Good cultivation and care are the key to successful astilbe plant propagation.
+Good cultivation and care are the keys to successful astilbe plant propagation.
 Plant the divisions at the same depth in which they were harvested.
-Space rhizomes 16 to 30 inches apart and pack soil firmly around the new plants.
+Space rhizomes 16 to 30 inches (41-76 cm.) apart and pack the soil firmly around the new plants.

 Keep the new plants moderately moist but not soggy.
 During summer, supplement moisture during dry periods.

-It is a good idea to use an organic layer of mulch around the planting zone to prevent weeds, conserve moisture and enrich soil.
+It is a good idea to use an organic layer of mulch around the planting zone to prevent weeds, conserve moisture, and enrich the soil.
 Keep an area around sprouts free of mulch to prevent rot and allow tender shoots to easily break free.